jdbohrman-tech/roselite/docs/src/content/docs/api/gateway-api.md

 ---
-title: Gateway API Reference
+title: DHT Gateway
-description: Gateway API and hosting setup (Coming Soon)
+description: Learn how we handle routing via the `roselite-gateway`
 ---

-# Gateway API Reference - Coming Soon
+# roselite-gateway

 The Roselite gateway infrastructure is currently in development.
-This page will contain the complete API reference once universal gateways are deployed.
+This page will contain the reference, but you should expect changes.

 ## Current Status